XinFinOrg/Docs-XF/docs/general/faq.md

 	XinFin Network can currently process 2'000-5'000 transactions per second (TPS) and once sharding is enabled, XinFin Network is expected to reach 20'000-30'000 TPS.

 !!! quote "How does XinFin Network work?
 What is the architecture and consensus used?"
-    XinFin Network relies on a system of Masternodes with Proof of Stake Voting (POSV) consensus that can support low fees (approx. 1/10 of that of Ethereum's) and 2-second transaction confirmation times.
+    XinFin Network relies on a system of 18 Masternodes with XinFin Delegated Proof of stake (XDPoS) consensus that can support low fees (approx. 1/100 of that of Ethereum's) and 2-second transaction confirmation times.
 	Security, stability and chain finality are guaranteed via novel techniques such as Double Validation, staking via smart-contracts and true randomization processes.

-!!! quote "Can you tell more about Proof of Stake Voting (PoSV)?
+!!! quote "Can you tell more about XinFin Delegated Proof of stake (XDPoS)?
 What is it?"
-    At the heart of XinFin Network, the Proof-of-Stake Voting (PoSV) consensus enables XinFin Network as an EVM-compatible and scalable public blockchain, on which every Ethereum smart contract can be effectively run with almost instant transaction confirmation.
+    At the heart of XinFin Network, the XinFin Delegated Proof of stake (XDPoS) consensus enables XinFin Network as an EVM-compatible and scalable public blockchain, on which every Ethereum smart contract can be effectively run with almost instant transaction confirmation.

-	PoSV features its Masternode architecture in which token holders deposit 50k XinFin to become a masternode candidate and receive votes from other token holders.
-	The most voted masternode candidates are selected as masternodes for block creation within a period, called epoch.
+	XDPoS features its Masternode architecture in which token holders deposit 10,000,000 XDC to become a masternode. masternode are selected for block creation within a period, called epoch.
 	Each masternode takes its block creation in a round-robin manner every 2-second and follows the double validation technique for security reinforcement.
 	A block is finalised if it is signed off by 3/4 masternodes.
 	At the end of each epoch, the masternodes that have signed finalised blocks are rewarded.
-	Stakers who voted for those masternodes will also be rewarded.

 !!! quote "What is Double Validation?"
     Double Validation provides an additional trustless validation layer for security enhancement through a provable uniform distribution decentralized randomization.
 	Specifically, when a block is created by a masternode, it must be verified by another masternode that is randomly selected among the set of masternodes before being added to the blockchain.
-	Double validation strengthens XinFinchain’s security, reduces fork and nothing-at-stake attacks, and makes XinFin Network unique among other Proof-of-Stake-based blockchains.
+	Double validation strengthens XinFin Blockchain security, reduces fork and nothing-at-stake attacks, and makes XinFin Network unique among other Delegated Proof of stake based blockchains.

 !!! quote "What is an 'epoch'?"
     An epoch is a 900-block period of 2-second block time starting from block #1 (900 blocks x 2s/block = around 1800s or ~30 minutes).

 !!! quote "Which scaling solutions will XinFin Network implement?
 Will you have sharding?"
-    XinFin Network solutions are based on on-chain scaling built into an architecture of 150 voted masternodes with our Proof-of-stake Voting (POSV) consensus protocol.
+    XinFin Network solutions are based on on-chain scaling built into an architecture of 18 masternodes with our XinFin Delegated Proof of stake (XDPoS) consensus protocol.
 	We achieve 2-second block-time and almost instant transaction confirmation.

 	To scale further our infrastructure, we have presented our [Sharding proposal](https://bit.ly/2xHK0u3) for uniquely integrating Sharding into our current architecture and consensus.